Serre's Tensor Construction and Moduli of Abelian Schemes

 \subsection{Tensor product over a 2-group}

-The morphisms of the tensor product described above are words in the generator symbols, satisfying relations.
-A more concise representation is possible when the objects in the monoidal category are invertible with respect to the monoidal product.
+A more concise representation of the morphisms just defined is possible when the objects in the monoidal category are invertible with respect to the monoidal product.
 This is the case for our application in $\S 3$.

 \begin{defn} A \textbf{2-group} is a monoidal category $\calC$ such that for each $a\in \calC$ there exists another object $a^{-1}\in \calC$, and an isomorphism

 where $e\in \calC$ is the identity object. \end{defn} Note that the object $a^{-1}$ is not necessarily unique, and neither is $I_a: a \Box a^{-1} \rar e$, even for a particular choice of $a^{-1}$.
 In the following, we will assume that the choices satisfy $(a^{-1})^{-1}=a$.